‘Architects of Excellence’ Coaches Series, Part 1

 Bill Harris didn’t just build a ramp — he built a gateway.
 What looks from the road like a quiet family property hides one of freestyle aerial skiing’s most important grassroots facilities.

-Mont Chalet features a full water ramp and pond, designed so athletes can practice their flips and twists in the safety of summer conditions before progressing to snow.
+Mont Chalet features a single water ramp handcrafted from wood and a landing pond, designed so athletes can practice their initial flips and twists in the safety of summer conditions and into water before progressing to snow.
 For Ashton, those early jumps weren’t about medals or rankings; they were about courage, repetition, and discovering what was possible.
 Without Bill opening his doors, Ashton’s journey in aerials might have ended before it ever truly began.
-Instead, Mont Chalet gave him the space — and the mentor — to keep pushing forward.
+Instead, Mont Chalet gave him the space — and the inspiration — to keep pushing forward.

 Character Above All Else

-At Mont Chalet, aerials were never just about tricks.
-From day one, Bill taught his athletes that discipline, respect, and accountability mattered as much as learning a new flip.
-He expected them to show up on time, put in the work, and carry themselves with integrity on and off the ramp.
+At Mont Chalet, freestyle aerials were never just about tricks.
+From day one, Bill Harris taught his athletes that discipline, respect, and accountability mattered as much as learning a new skill.
+He expected them to show up on time, put in the work, respect the process, and carry themselves with integrity on and off the ramp.

 This culture created an atmosphere both welcoming and demanding — a community where young skiers learned not only to fly but to build character.
 For Ashton, those lessons became a compass that guided him long after he left Ohio, shaping the way he trains and the way he lives.